Hi all, This edition is about better ways to report experimental results and model errors, ethics and

 Problems: is a function of the computational budget; comparing models with different budgets for tuning hyper-parameters yields different conclusions

-Proposed method: Report expected validation accuracy as a function of hyperparameter tuning budget ( Dodge et al., 2019).
+Proposed method: Report expected validation accuracy as a function of hyperparameter tuning budget (Dodge et al., 2019).
 Recommendations for improving scientific reporting in the form of a checklist (see below).

 As NLP models become more powerful, we need to be conscious of their societal impact.
 Ethics and NLP is already starting to play a bigger role in the community, with a dedicated track at ACL 2020.
 In addition, initiatives such as the Partnership on AI consult on the responsible publication of papers such as the recent CTLR language model by Salesforce.
 As discussed on Twitter, in order to counter-act future ethical crises, ethics cannot just be an after-thought but must be taking into consideration at the inception of a project.
 In addition, ethics needs to be integrated into the curriculum.
-If you want to learn more about ethics and NLP, have a look at these papers:

 In the last newsletter, we discussed techniques for compressing big models like BERT such as pruning and distillation.
 Shortly afterwards, multiple approaches came out to make big Transformer models more efficient: